 - Regensburg Walking Tour – One of the excursions included in our package explores this well-preserved medieval city.
 The total duration is between 1.5 to 3 hours, depending on the pace of the group.

 - Microbreweries of Bavaria – A three-hour walking tour, visiting some of Bavaria’s best-loved breweries with classic Biergarten fare.
 Regensburg boasts of five breweries and many local producers.
-During the walk, the local guide would give a brief introduction to Bavaria’s lively beer culture with an opportunity to taste Bavarian tapas and local cheese delicacies.
+During the walk, the local guide gives a brief introduction to Bavaria’s lively beer culture with an opportunity to taste Bavarian tapas and local cheese delicacies.

 What we chose to do

-When we were planning our Regensburg stop, we realized that one of our close friends lives in an area two hours away by car.
+When planning our Regensburg stop, we realized that one of our close friends lives in an area two hours away by car.
 It was a perfect opportunity to meet and catch up, not having seen each other for ages.
 We joined the Regensburg Walking Tour in the morning and freed up our afternoon to meet her and her family.

 We started the walk along the cobblestone streets of this well-preserved city recognized as a UNESCO World Heritage Site.
 Our first stop was the 12th-century Old Stone Bridge, the 16-arch medieval engineering masterpiece used by the Crusaders centuries ago.
 To this day, the bridge still carries traffic connecting the other side of the river with the Old Town and provides a perfect vantage point of the skyline on both sides.